CLF78/Midnight-Variety-Pack/README.md

     - The script accepts a `--clean` argument to remove the existing `build` and `out` folders;
     - This needs to be run every time a source code/asset file is added/removed.
 - Run `ninja` to build the distribution.
+    - Ninja needs to be run as administrator on Windows to ensure successful compilation.
     - The output will be placed in the `out` folder.
     - This needs to be run every time a source code/asset file is added/updated/removed.
 Ninja will not re-run build steps unaffected by the changes.